smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.8.1 =
+Removed an unnecessary debug log entry from the authentication flow to keep browser and server logs clean.

 = 1.8.0 =
 - New integration with the **Hub for WPSuite.io** plugin: licence validation and site connection have been moved into a shared component.
 - Gatey’s admin pages (Settings and Patterns) now appear under the central **WPSuite.io** menu in wp-admin, alongside other WPSuite plugins.